Neutrino Mixing Phenomenology: $A_4$ Discrete Flavor Symmetry with Type-I Seesaw Mechanism: Numerical Analysis and results

 where $\lambda_i^{model}$ is the $i^{th}$ observable predicted by the model, $\lambda_i^{expt}$ stands for the $i^{th}$ experimental best-fit value and $\Delta \lambda_i$ is the $1\sigma$ range of the $i^{th}$ observable.

-In Fig. \ref{fig:1}, correlation among the neutrino oscillation parameters $\sin^2\theta_{12}$, $\sin^2\theta_{23}$ and $\sin^2\theta_{13}$ for NH has shown, which is constrained using the 3$\sigma$ bound on neutrino oscillation data (Table \ref{tab:1}).
+In Fig. \ref{fig:1}, correlation among the neutrino oscillation parameters $\sin^2\theta_{12}$, $\sin^2\theta_{23}$, $\frac{\Delta m^2_{21}}{\Delta m^2_{31}}$ and $\sin^2\theta_{13}$ for NH has shown, which is constrained using the 3$\sigma$ bound on neutrino oscillation data.
 We can see that there is a high correlation among different parameters of the model.
-Fig. \ref{fig:2} shows variation of the mixing angles, mass-squared differences, Jarlskog parameter $J_{CP}$ and Dirac CP phase $\delta_{CP}$ for NH.
+Fig. \ref{fig:2} shows the correlation among the mixing angles, ratio of mass-squared differences, Jarlskog parameter $J$ and Dirac CP phase for NH.